mienaikoe/ziyu/Chapters/2-6-Chapter13.md

   - Setre plans the attack with Kip, tells them where the armory is so they can steal weapons.
   - Linyu suggests using radio to synchronize movements
   - Linyu teaches the people radio
-  - Linyu and Ramne's woman, Ginnu, become closer
+  - Linyu and Ramne's jundwoman, Ginnu, become closer
   - Setre takes the antidote back to the Shadestead to heal the slaves who still follow Setre
 - Armed with listeners, they surround the Shadestead
   - Kip hears strange signals from Holragi on the radio